-Please email us to enroll in the Beginners course.
-To register, the following details are required: your full name, email and phone contact details, any pre-existing medical conditions and recent injuries, details of the class you wish to enrol in and payment by bank transfer.
-Bank account details will be provided when you email us.
-When making a bank transfer please include your surname and class in the reference field or send an email stating when the transfer has been made.
-Alternatively you can bring cash payment to your first class.
-Please discuss any pre-existing medical conditions before enrollment.
+Please email us (email@example.com) to enrol in the Stretch Basics Class.
+To register, the following details are required: your name, email and phone contact details, and the class you wish to enrol in.
+Prefered payment is by bank transfer, bank account details will be provided when you email us.
+Alternatively you can bring cash payment to class in an envelope with your name and class written on the front.
+Please discuss any injuries or pre-existing medical conditions before enrolment.

 2. How much do the classes cost?

 Posture & Flexibility: $185 (1 class/week); $342 (2 classes/week).